williaz/TechRefresher/Spark.md

 - Building and Running an Application
 - Application Deployment Mode
 - The Spark Application Web UI
+  - Spark UI on port 4040 to see the physical and logical execution characteristics of your jobs.
 - Configuring Application Properties

 ### Spark Distributed Processing